luapower/oo/oo.md

    * `apple = Apple(...)` is sugar for `apple = Apple:create(...)`
       * `Apple:create()` calls `apple:init(...)`
- * virtual classes (nested inner classes whose fields and methods can be overridden by subclasses of the outer class): just make the class a field of the outer class and instantiate it inside the outer's constructor with `self:inner_class()`, which passes the outer object as the second arg to the constructor of the inner class (the first arg is the inner object).
+ * virtual classes (nested inner classes whose fields and methods can be overridden by subclasses of the outer class): just make the inner class a field of the outer class and instantiate it inside the outer's constructor (or other method) with `self:inner_class()`. this is cool because:
+	* it allows subclassing the inner class in subclasses of the outer class by just replacing the `inner_class` field.
+   * using `self:inner_class()` instead of `self.inner_class()` passes the
+	outer object as the second arg to the constructor of the inner object (the first arg is the inner object) so that you can reference the outer object from inside the inner object.
+	* the`inner_class` field is seen as a method of the outer class so it can be made part of its public API without any additional wrapping, and it can also be overriden with a normal method in subclasses of outer.

 ## Inheritance and instantiation